Abstracts: A digest of monthly news and events from the MSPP community

 Counseling Department Hosts MAMFT Board

 he Counseling Psychology Department recently hosted a meeting of Marriage and Family Therapy program directors followed by the Massachusetts Association for Marriage and Family Therapy (MAMFT) Board of Trustees meeting here at our MSPP campus.
-Jackie Gagliardi, Program Director for the Counseling Psychology and Couples and Family Therapy program at MSPP, is a member of the Elections Committee of the MAMFT Board.
+Jackie Gagliardi, Program Coordinator for the Counseling Psychology and Couples and Family Therapy program at MSPP, is a member of the Elections Committee of the MAMFT Board.
 Following the meetings, the MAMFT Board of Trustees met will all current students in MSPP's Counseling Psychology and Couples and Family Therapy Masters program to discuss career opportunities.
 Click here to read about the exciting career outlook for Marriage and Family Therapists.

 [ back to top ]